GreaseMax is a chemically operated automatic lubricator.

 Figure 6.
 Overgreasing Failure

-excessive grease which caused a cage failure.
+Figure 7.
+Shield was pressurized by excessive grease which caused a cage failure.

 Inside of motor full of grease – If the grease cavity is full and regreasing continues, the excess grease can find its way between the inner bearing cap and the shaft and flow to the inside of the motor.
 This allows the grease to cover the end windings of the insulation system and can cause both winding insulation and bearing failures (Figure 8).

-of motor to fill with grease.
+Figure 8.
+Overgreasing caused inside of motor to fill with grease.

 Overheating due to excess grease – The balls of a bearing act as tiny viscosity pumps which roll on a small amount of oil film between the balls and the race.
 Too much volume will cause the elements to churn the grease, resulting in parasitic energy losses and high operating temperatures, which in turn increase risk of bearing failure.

-One thing that happens with adding grease to motors is that there is a limited path for excess grease to exit a bearing cavity.
+Hardware to Limit Overgreasing and Overpressurization of Bearing Cavities One thing that happens with adding grease to motors is that there is a limited path for excess grease to exit a bearing cavity.
 Two examples of hardware that can assist in limiting overgreasing and overpressurization of a bearing cavity are shown in Figures 9 and 10.
 The use of these fittings can eliminate the need to remove the drain plug for excess grease and pressure release during the regreasing activity.

 The fittings shown in Figures 9 and 10 are commercially available from Alemite and have been used successfully in the nuclear power industry.

 Figure 9.
 The pressure cut-off-fill-plug does not allow additional grease to be added to a grease cavity when the pressure exceeds 20 psi.
-(Left)
+(Left) Figure 10.
+The plunger drain plug opens the center plunger on 1 to 5 psi to purge excess grease and pressure.
+(Right)

-Grease degradation is a gradual process.
+Grease Degradation Grease degradation is a gradual process.
 Most grease degrading influences are more present only while the motor is running; however degradation can occur while a motor is idle.
 Grease degradation can be caused by any of the following conditions:

-Clearly, several factors must be considered to develop a sound regreasing program for all of the motors in a plant.
+Regreasing Program Clearly, several factors must be considered to develop a sound regreasing program for all of the motors in a plant.

+Regreasing Techniques How Should the Grease Be Added?
 Because the bearing balls act as tiny viscosity pumps, and the grease is less viscous when hot, a bearing should be regreased while the motor is running.
 If this is not practical, then perform regreasing immediately after the motor is removed from service while the grease is still hot.
 Although no program eliminates overgreasing an already filled grease cavity, the steps listed below will help minimize overgreasing-related failures.

 The following steps should be performed in the sequence listed: